-- 1. If the youth is currently enrolled in a school system, the teacher will communicate with the appropriate person(s) to obtain current assignments.
-The youth will be expected to continue with regular class assignments as closely as possible. - 2.
-In cases where the youth is not enrolled in a school system, the teacher assigns individual diagnostics and prescriptive instructional lessons which are consistent with a traditional school curriculum. - 3.
-Youth who will not return to a traditional school environment will be assigned work to prepare them for the GED (General Education Diploma) exam.
-Once the resident has passed all of the pretests, AEA teachers will contact the Eastern Iowa Community College and a proctor will administer the G.E.D. examine within the center.
+1. If the youth is currently enrolled in a school system, the teacher will communicate with the appropriate person(s) to obtain current assignments.
+The youth will be expected to continue with regular class assignments as closely as possible.

+2. In cases where the youth is not enrolled in a school system, the teacher assigns individual diagnostics and prescriptive instructional lessons which are consistent with a traditional school curriculum.

+3. Youth who will not return to a traditional school environment will be assigned work to prepare them for the HiSET (formally known as GED) exam.
+Once the resident has passed all of the pretests, AEA teachers will contact the Eastern Iowa Community College and a proctor will administer the HiSET exam within the center.
 Several youth have been able to earn their G.E.D.'s while residing at the center, since testing began in 2012.